arthurcerveira/Video-Memory-Analysis-Environment/README.md

 ```
 docker build -t mem-analysis .
-docker run -it --name running-mem mem-analysis
+docker run -d -v "$(pwd)"/Custom-Simulator:/usr/src/mem-analysis/Custom-Simulator --rm --name running-mem mem-analysis
 ```

-Once the execution is over you can get the results through [docker cp](https://docs.docker.com/engine/reference/commandline/cp/ "docker cp").

-The default output is `automate_trace_output.txt` in the `Custom-Simulator` directory.
+Once the execution is over the results will be available in the `Custom-Simulator` directory on the host machine.

 ## Settings